jlynch2195/auto_selfcal_cluster/README.md

-# Run automatic self-calibration on UO cluster Talapas
+# Run automatic self-calibration on NRAO cluster
 All credit to Patrick Sheehan (https://github.com/psheehan/auto_selfcal).
-This code is designed to streamline running github code auto_selfcal on UO cluster Talapas.
+This code is designed to streamline running github code auto_selfcal on clusters we have access to at UO and NRAO.

-NOTE: this repo is currently not synced to the version of this code on Talapas.
-Use the scripts on Talapas instead of these, with the exception of analyze-final-images.py, which only exists here at the moment.
+(TODO) NOTE: this code can be tweaked to run on Talapas with the following changes with respect to filesystem and SLURM scheduler options.

+## How auto_selfcal works and why my scripts use it impractically:
+Patrick Sheehan's auto_selfcal (https://github.com/psheehan/auto_selfcal) solves for a range of calibration solutions using different solution intervals and applies the best-fit ones to the measurement set.
+It then creates a final image for you using the self-cal measurement set.
+It has capability to do a multi-frequency .ms for an SED but it would realistically require running in parallel using mpicasa, which I have found to error on both Talapas and NRAO.
+Also, I don't believe you can create a split-band image if you self-cal the entire SED unless you then apply the calibrations to create the _final.ms and then image the _final.ms yourself.
+That is probably a good thing to work out at some point, but it seemed like extra steps.
+Here's the workaround that I've adapted: split your .ms into the half-bands and then submit separate batch jobs for each.
+This in theory solves two issues: a) you get automatic _final.image.tt0 images from the auto_selfcal script without having to re-image from the _final.ms and b) you can submit several of these split-band auto_selfcal jobs at the same time, effectively running an entire SED worth in 8-12 parallel jobs.
+It gets the job done.

+## Other notes
+Low-frequencies at A-config take forever to run (sometimes timing out after a week) and produce large (~2GB) _final.* files.
+I'm yet to establish the trend exactly.
+Consider this before running auto_selfcal on SEDs taken at A config.

 ## Getting started with GitHub
 To obtain a local copy of this code + its supporting materials, clone the repository in Terminal via